cfw-guide/ios.cfw.guide/docs/en_US/include/using-sileo.md

 Sileo is a modern package manager that has a redesigned UI made to fit with iOS 11 and above.
 It's the App Store for all the tweaks and themes available for your device.

-[Tweaks](/faq/#what-are-tweaks) are small modifications to change the look and/or feel of your device.
-You can find tweaks on repositories, colloquially referred to as "repos".
+<p><router-link to="/faq/#what-are-tweaks">Tweaks</router-link> are small modifications to change the look and/or feel of your device.
+You can find tweaks on repositories, colloquially referred to as "repos".</p>

-[Repositories](/faq/#what-s-a-repo) are essentially databases that contain lots of tweaks for you to install.
-When you add repos to Sileo, you will be able to install the tweaks on it, and look for them using the search function.
+<p><router-link to="/faq/#what-s-a-repo">Repositories</router-link> are essentially databases that contain lots of tweaks for you to install.
+When you add repos to Sileo, you will be able to install the tweaks on it, and look for them using the search function.</p>

 This guide will show you how you can install and uninstall tweaks, and add different repos.